Gateway Select: Phases of Training

 All trainees begin their Gateway Select experience with the Foundation Course.
 The purpose of this course is to give the trainees an overview of JetBlue, CAE (our training partner) and what it means to be a professional airline pilot.
 The Foundation Course combines academics with hands-on elements and provides a framework for the rest of the Gateway Select experience.
 Training is conducted at the Orlando Support Center (OSC), home of JetBlue University (JBU), in Orlando, Florida.
 The cost of lodging, food, and all training materials is incorporated into the contracted fees assessed to each trainee.

-At the conclusion of Foundation Course, you will report to the CAE Oxford Aviation Academy in Mesa, Arizona, to complete your primary training.
+At the conclusion of Foundation Course, you will report to CAE in Mesa, Arizona, to complete your primary training.
 Your primary training will be completed under a Part 141 program and should require ~45 weeks to complete.
 Upon completion, you will have earned your Private Pilot Certificate, Instrument Rating and Multi-Engine Commercial Certificate.
 CAE provides transportation and housing accommodations in two-bedroom furnished apartments for the duration of this training syllabus, included in the cost of the Program.
 A weekly food stipend is also available as a training support option and can be financed with the rest of the training costs.

 A rigorous academic program is interspersed throughout the Program, which will expose you to critical concepts you will apply for the remainder of your career, like Crew Resource Management, and Threat and Error Management.
 “Glass cockpit” simulators are also used to enhance and improve the fidelity of training.
 All training materials at CAE — learning management systems, essential flying equipment, FAA medical, flight manuals, licensing exams, etc. — are included in the cost of the Program.